Yquetzal/ccs2021/ONLINE.md

 The links to attend each session can be found below.
 Note that they will be active only when the sessions start.

 ## Gather.town
 Gather.town is a way to recreate the social aspect of conferences in an online setting.
-You can join the gather.town space of CCS2021 by following this link (Coming Soon).
+You can join the gather.town space of CCS2021 by following [this link](https://gather.town/app/yx3OzFjlu8hggX9B/CCS2021).
 Posters will be viewable in Gather.town.

 You can join it at any time, however you can expect to encounter the most people during breaks.